andrewharmellaw/deck-aspergers-and-dev-leadership/PITCHME.md

-What do we get from hierarchy? we get power. we get resources. we get influence. we get access. we get recognition. we get impact. we get responsibility.
+What do we get from hierarchy? we get power. (hiring, firing, promotion, disciplinary) we get resources. (budgets) we get influence. we get access. (meetings, information, processes) we get recognition. we get impact. we get responsibility.